ianemcallister/team-29kettle/README.md

-# team-29kettle
+# 29 KETTLE CONFECITONERY: Team Sub-domain

-the employee focused component of my website
+This website is the employee resources to handle imporant employee resources